mtsagency19/Data-Analytics/README.md

-# data-cience
-This repository contains data science and analysis projects
+# Prediction of Heart Failure
+This project is about analysis the rate of heart failure of patients depending on their vitals.
+The predictions are made using Machine learning with python